-- 1. Select the site for catheter insertion. - 2.
+- I. Select the site for catheter insertion. - 2.
 Create sterile field and open tray.
-Surgically prep and drape the operative site. - 3.
-Perform adequate anesthesia. - 4.
-Flush catheter through Y-connector to hydrate stylet.
+Surgically prep and drape the operative site. - Perform adequate anesthesia.
+Flush catheter through Y-conn - Flush catheter through Y-connector to hydrate stylet.
 Allow catheter to soak in saline. (fig. 1a) - 5.
-Attach the introducer needle to the syringe. (fig. 1b) - 6.
-Insert the introducer needle into the pleural space and aspirate fluid to confirm proper positioning. (fig. 1b) - CAUTION: Avoid puncturing the lung with the introducer needle. - 7.
-Remove the syringe from the introducer needle. - 8.
-Insert the guide wire through the introducer needle into the pleural space. (fig. 1c)
+Attach the introducer needle to the syringe. (fig. 1b) - Insert the introducer needle into the peritoneal cavity and aspirate fluid to confirm proper positioning. (fig. 1b)

+CAUTION: Avoid puncturing or lacerating the liver, bowel or any abdominal organs with the introducer needle.

+- 7. Remove the syringe from the introducer needle. - Insert the guide wire through the introducer needle into the peritoneal cavity. (fig. 1c)

-NOTE: If using over-the-wire technique, select a guide wire that is approximately 1 1/2 times the length of the catheter. - 9.
-Remove the introducer needle over the guide wire and discard it. (fig. 1c) - CAUTION: If the guide wire must be withdrawn while the needle is inserted, remove both the needle and guide wire as a unit to prevent the needle from damaging or shearing the guide wire. - 10.
+NOTE: If using over-the-wire technique, select a guide wire that is approximately 1 1/2 times the length of the catheter.

+- Remove the introducer needle over the guide wire and discard it. (fig. 1c)CAUTION: If the guide wire must be withdrawn while the needle is inserted, remove both the - needle and guide wire as a unit to prevent the needle from damaging or shearing the guide wire. - 10.
 Estimate desired length of catheter.
-Trim catheter if necessary. - NOTE: If fenestrated section is too long for the patient, it may be trimmed to length by cutting between the fenestrations
+Trim catheter if necessary.

+NOTE: If fenestrated section is too long for the patient, it may be trimmed to length by cutting between the fenestrations.